Vaccines

 • Routine immunisation programmes protect most of the world’s children from a number of infectious diseases that previously caused millions of deaths each year.

-• Read about the different types of vaccines including side effects.
+• Read about how vaccines work, the different types of vaccines and how effective they are.

 blue unaunahi tile generic